Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{imultaneous} localization and mapping (SLAM) serves as a fundamental technology that facilitates spatial perception in both mixed reality systems and robotic applications.
-Remarkably, recent advances in radiance field representations, particularly Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}, have pioneered a new paradigm in SLAM, namely radiance-field-based SLAM~\cite{tosi2024nerfs}.
+Simultaneous localization and mapping (SLAM) serves as a fundamental technology that facilitates spatial perception in both mixed reality systems and robotic applications.
+Recent advances in radiance field representations, particularly Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}, have pioneered a new paradigm in SLAM, namely radiance-field-based SLAM~\cite{tosi2024nerfs}.
 Powered by differentiable photo-realistic rendering, radiance field-based SLAM systems aim to provide both accurate pose estimation and photo-realistic 3D maps in real time, equipping robots with richer 3D scene understanding.
-These systems can benefit a wide range of tasks, including path planning~\cite{jin2024gs, chen2025splat, lei2025gaussnav}, active mapping~\cite{jiang2024ag, chen2025activegamer}, and 3D mesh reconstruction~\cite{zhang2024rapid}.
+These systems can benefit a wide range of tasks, including path planning~\cite{jin2024gs, chen2025splat, lei2025gaussnav}, active exploration and mapping~\cite{chen2025activegamer}, and 3D mesh reconstruction~\cite{zhang2024rapid}.